umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 You can set the permission when you are creating or editing an existing user group.

-In the bottom of the User Group, you can add the setting for Granular permission for your content nodes.
+At the bottom of the User Group, you can add the setting for Granular permission for your content nodes.

 ![Granular permission](images/Granular.png)